 Free Adoption Event

-Visit the Animal Services Center Saturday September 3, 2016 to adopt a pet at no charge.
-This one-day event applies to all cats and dogs available for adoption and is made possible by a grant from Petco Foundation.
+Visit the Animal Services Center on Saturday October 22, 2016 to adopt a pet at no charge.
+This one-day event applies to all cats and dogs available for adoption on that date and is made possible by a grant from Petco Foundation.
 Adopters can have their names added to wait lists for stray animals with holding periods that expire after the event date but such animals will not be included in the fee-waiver.

 Please remember to bring a collar and leash or pet carrier to ensure that pets can leave on the scheduled release date and make it to their new homes safely.

 The links below showcase just a few of the dogs, cats, and other pets at the shelter who are waiting for new homes.
 There are plenty more waiting at the shelter who are just as adorable and also in need of loving guardians.